How to Become a Training and Development Manager

-Candidates need a combination of education and related work experience to become a training and development manager.
-Although managers need a bachelor’s degree for most positions, some jobs require a master’s degree.
+Candidates typically need a combination of education and related work experience to become a training and development manager.
+Although many positions require a bachelor’s degree, some jobs require a master’s degree.

 Many positions require training and development managers to have a bachelor’s degree, but some jobs require a master’s degree.
 Although training and development managers come from a variety of educational backgrounds, these workers commonly have a bachelor’s degree in business administration, education, or a related field.